More home equity questions answered: FAQs

 Will I have to pay closing costs?

 Yes.
 Essentially any mortgage-related borrowing will have closing costs.
 Your bank or lender will be able to give you an estimate of how much your costs will be.
-At BBVA, we offer bank-paid closing costs for qualified buyers, which could save you a lot of money.

 Can I use a home equity loan or line for debt consolidation?